widelands/wl_addons_server/README.md

 Just replace the folder below `addons` with the new one.
 Same applies to screenshots: Just replace or add new ones.
 Be sure to update the `descriptions` file.

+After **any** change to an add-on’s contents (even very small ones), you need to increase the add-on’s version number.

 After you have done run `java UpdateList`, then git add,commit,push.

 #### Verifying add-ons